B2.4 Represent and solve problems involving the addition and subtraction of whole numbers and decimal numbers, using estimation and algorithms.

 Adding Multi-Digit Numbers with Grouping

-It is important for students to practice changing groups of 10 ones into tens, groups of 10 tens into hundreds, and so on.
-They need the support of visual representations of groupings to develop a conceptual understanding of the algorithm.
+It is important for students to practice grouping 10 ones into tens, 10 tens into hundreds, and so on.
+They will need the support of visual representations of groupings to develop a conceptual understanding of the algorithm.

 Students can also use a place value mat that organizes the material by the position of the digit in the number.